cerb/cerb.github.io/recipes/slack/slash-commands.md

 You can use any web-based technology to process these POST requests and send a response back to Slack.

-Cerb makes this process even simpler with its [Webhooks](/docs/webhooks) plugin.
-This plugin enables Cerb to catch webhook requests and route them to Virtual Attendant behaviors.
-These browser-built behaviors can process a request, perform actions in Cerb or interact with third-party services, and then send an appropriate response.
+Cerb makes this process really simple with its [Webhooks](/plugins/webhooks) plugin.
+This plugin enables Cerb to listen for arbitrary webhook requests and route them to bots.
+Bot behaviors can process a request, perform actions in Cerb or interact with third-party services, and then send an appropriate response back to the caller.

-As an administrator, you can verify that the Webhooks plugin is installed and enabled in your Cerb environment by navigating to **Setup** >> **Plugins** >> **Installed Plugins**.

-Search for _"webhooks"_:

-* If the plugin exists and is enabled, you're all set.
+If the webhooks plugin isn't already enabled, you can [follow these instructions](/plugins/webhooks#installation) to install it.

-* If the plugin exists and is disabled, then click **Configure** and enable it.

-* If the plugin doesn't exist, install it from the **Plugin Library** tab.

 ## Create the Virtual Attendant behavior in Cerb